 8.3.4 Graph with Browser Panel

-Origin's Window-view Graph with Browser can be used to selectively plot datasets from worksheets containing a large number of columns.
+Origin's Window-view Graph with Browser can be used to selectively plot datasets from a worksheet or multiple worksheets.
 The Browser Graph has a panel on the left-side of the window that is used to select available data (chosen randomly or by pattern), control rescale on data change, set a common display range for all plots, or remove plots.

 Metadata to Show in Plot List